MattuW4/battleships-terminal-game/README.md

 This is a web game engineered using Python and deployed via Heroku in which the player challenges the computer.
 The primary focus is to be able to easily and conveniently play a simple game of Battleship.
 The target users for the game are people interested in playing online and real-world games.
 A prime focus of the user experience (UX) is to be able to immediately play the game.
 In this version of Battleship the aim of the game is for the player to correctly guess the location of the computer's hidden battleship before they run out of turns (12) and the game ends.

 Battleship is a strategy type guessing game for up to two players.
 It is ordinarily played on ruled grids  where each player's fleet of battleships are marked.
 There are player vs player or player vs computer versions with varying degrees of difficulty that are informed by number of ships, board size, number of turns or other factors.
 The locations of the ships are concealed from the other player.
-Players alternate turns by selecting coordinates in an attempt to hit another player's ships, and the objective of the game is to destroy all of the opposing player;s ships.
+Players alternate turns by selecting coordinates in an attempt to hit another player's ships, and the objective of the game is to destroy all of the opposing player's ships.
 Battleship was originally paper game which dates from World War I and published in the 1930s.
 In 1967 is was released as a plastic board game by Milton Bradley before making the transition to digital formats later in the century.
 More information on Battleships can be found [here on Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).

 ![Mockup](documentation/responsive.png)